markcharder/GenomicsTools/README.md

 There are three typical usage cases for this script.

-	1)	-	assembly.pl --reads /path/to/reads.R1.fq,/path/to/reads.R2.fq
+	1)	assembly --reads /path/to/reads.R1.fq,/path/to/reads.R2.fq
-	2)	-	assembly.pl --bam /path/to/bam_file.bam
+	2)	assembly --bam /path/to/bam_file.bam
-	3)	-	assembly.pl --mitochondrial /path/to/mitochondrial_scaffolds.fa --contigs /path/to/contigs.fa
+	3)	assembly --mitochondrial /path/to/mitochondrial_scaffolds.fa --contigs /path/to/contigs.fa

 1) This will assemble reads from the fastq files provided and is simply a wrapper for A5.
 It will automate generation of a library file (.lib) for use with the A5 script.